-• Size - If an abscess is identified and thought to be too large, too deep or crosses concerning or vital structures, I&D should be performed in a more appropriate setting such as in the Emergency Department or in an in an operative setting by a surgeon.
-Abscesses larger than 5cm are generally more difficult to achieve adequate local anesthesia for bedside I&D unless in the hands of an experienced proceduralist.
+• Size - If an abscess is identified and thought to be too large, too deep, or crosses concerning or vital structures, I&D should be performed in a more appropriate setting such as in the Emergency Department or in an in an operative setting by a surgeon.
+Abscesses larger than 5cm are generally more difficult to achieve adequate local anesthesia for bedside I&D except for very experienced proceduralists.

 • Location - It can be difficult to estimate the size and depth of a peri-rectal or perianal abscess.
-Additionally, given the sensitive location of these along with potential anatomic challenges and complications associated with these, they should be managed in a controlled environment by a specialist very familiar with the anatomy of this area.
+Additionally, given the sensitive location of these along with potential anatomic challenges and complications associated with these, consideration should be given to defer management by a specialist very familiar with the anatomy of this area.

-• Systemic risks - Given that an abscess is a walled off area of infection, opening these may lead to introduction of bacteria systemically.
+• Systemic risks - Given that an abscess is a walled off area of infection, opening these may theoretically lead to introduction of bacteria systemically.
 Those with artificial valves or damaged valves might benefit from receiving prophylactic antibiotics.

 • Cosmesis - Abscess drainage will leave a scar.
-Abscess formation on cosmetic areas such as the face and breasts may be considered for incision and drainage by someone trained in limiting cosmetic defects.
+Abscess formation on cosmetic areas such as the face and breasts may be considered for incision and drainage by a proceduralist experienced in limiting cosmetic defects.
 Patient preference and local availability will contribute to the decision.